 As might be apparent from the above definitions, there are areas in the intertidal zone which have negative land elevations and negative bathymetric elevations.

-To those familiar with the application of elevation datums, this decision may seem, at first, inappropriate.
+To those familiar with the application of elevation datums, this decision may seem, at first, inappropriate, because the NGVD datum is four feet above the MLW elevation (see figure below).
 The judges in the case also called it the "NGVD mean low water datum," but this is not the correct terminology.
 NGVD(29) is a datum (zero elevation), and it does not set the mean low water mark, which is based on tidal datums.
-Although the wording of some elements of the decision are imprecise from a technical perspective, the outcome of the case can be understood by a careful reading of the decision, and by reviewing references to the Land Court decision.
-Specifically, Mean Low Water (which is an elevation based on separate local tidal datums, a fact not explicitly mentioned in the decision), needs to be set to a particular land vertical elevation datum (in this case NGVD29) and applied to plans.
+Footnote 27 is also factually incorrect by stating that the mean water level is equivalent to MLLW.
+MLLW is the tidal datum, but it is not equal to mean water level or mean sea level.
+Although the wording of some elements of the decision are imprecise or incorrect from a technical perspective, the outcome of the case (that MLW can be tied to a specific elevation according to a vertical datum) can be understood by a careful reading of the decision, and by reviewing references to the Land Court decision.
+For example, the judge did cite a decision another case (Houghton v.
+Johnson, 14 Mass.
+Land Court Rptr. at 447 Land Court No. 308323 [KCL]) with more precise language: "For purposes of setting boundaries, the greatest need is certainty.
+The best way to establish a clear line which will be: (a) respected by the parties (because it is based on objective data), and (b) easiest to enforce (because its results are repeatable), is to use the Mean High Water Elevation and Mean Low Water Elevation lines, placed according to NGVD data ... [emphasis added]."
+Although not explicitly mentioned in the decision, Mean Low Water (is an elevation based on separate local tidal datums that can be set to a particular land vertical elevation datum (in this case NGVD29) and applied to plans.
 This contrasts with demarcating a MLW boundary based on low tide observations on any particular day (as happened in this case).
 The map below shows the change in property bound set by the Land Court decision, and the table to the right shows the elevation of MLW based on the tidal datum near Manchester-by-the-Sea as contained in a National Geodetic Survey database.
-As shown in that figure, MLW in the area of Manchester-by-the-Sea is -4.31 ft NGVD29 and -5.12 ft NAVD88.
+As shown in that table, MLW in the area of Manchester-by-the-Sea is -4.31 ft NGVD 29 and -5.12 ft NAVD88.
 Note that tidal datums (0 feet) is set to Mean Lower Low Water (MLLW), and in this case, MLW is 0.34 feet above the tidal datum.

 Storms and high seas erode the coast and flood low-lying areas.
 For environmental managers and regulators today, construction and development in storm flood zones, and areas of high erosion is an important concern, especially in terms of threats to human safety.
 Also important are the high public financial and economic impacts associated of replacing roads, loss of personal property, and public financing of flood insurance programs and emergency response, particularly in areas repeated damaged by storms.
 The links to the articles below discuss some of these public policy issues.